causify-ai/tutorials/class_project_instructions/Projects/Vertex AI_Project_Description.md

 **Description**

-Vertex AI is a comprehensive platform by Google Cloud designed for building, deploying, and scaling machine learning models.
-It provides a unified interface for data scientists to manage the entire ML workflow, from data preparation to model training and deployment.
-Key features include:
+In this project, students will utilize Vertex AI, a unified machine learning platform by Google Cloud, to build and deploy machine learning models efficiently.
+Vertex AI provides tools for data preparation, model training, and deployment, making it easier to manage the entire ML lifecycle.

-- **AutoML**: Automates model training and hyperparameter tuning to optimize performance.
-- **Pre-trained Models**: Access to a variety of pre-built models for common tasks like image classification, text analysis, and more.
+Technologies Used
+Vertex AI

-- **Managed Pipelines**: Streamlines the workflow for building and deploying ML models with reproducibility and scalability.
+- Offers a fully managed environment for training and deploying ML models.
-- **Integration**: Seamlessly integrates with other Google Cloud services for data storage, processing, and analytics.
+- Integrates seamlessly with Google Cloud services for data storage and processing.
+- Provides AutoML capabilities for automated model training and hyperparameter tuning.
+- Supports various ML frameworks, including TensorFlow, PyTorch, and scikit-learn.

 ---

-### Project 1: Predicting House Prices (Difficulty: 1 - Easy)
+**Project 1: Predicting Housing Prices**
+**Difficulty**: 1 (Easy)

-**Project Objective**: Build a regression model to predict house prices based on various features such as location, size, and amenities.
+**Project Objective**: The goal is to predict housing prices based on various features such as location, size, and number of bedrooms.
+The project will optimize the model for accuracy in price predictions.

-**Dataset Suggestions**: Use public datasets available on Kaggle related to house prices or real estate data.
+**Dataset Suggestions**: Use the "California Housing Prices" dataset available on Kaggle: [California Housing Prices](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data).

 **Tasks**:
+- Data Ingestion:
-- **Data Ingestion**: Load the dataset into Vertex AI using Google Cloud Storage.
+  - Load the dataset into Google Cloud Storage.
+  - Use Vertex AI to create a dataset resource for model training.

+- Data Preprocessing:
-- **Data Preprocessing**: Clean and preprocess the data, handling missing values and encoding categorical variables.
+  - Clean the data, handle missing values, and perform feature scaling.
+  - Split the data into training and testing sets.

+- Model Training:
-- **Model Training**: Utilize Vertex AI's AutoML to train a regression model on the processed dataset.
+  - Use Vertex AI AutoML to train a regression model on the processed dataset.
-- **Model Evaluation**: Evaluate the model using metrics such as RMSE and R-squared.
+  - Evaluate the model's performance using metrics like RMSE.

+- Model Deployment:
-- **Deployment**: Deploy the trained model to Vertex AI for predictions on new data.
+  - Deploy the trained model to Vertex AI for predictions.

-**Bonus Ideas**:
-- Compare the performance of AutoML with a custom-built regression model.
-- Implement feature importance analysis to identify key predictors of house prices.
+  - Create a simple web interface to input features and retrieve predicted prices.

 ---

-### Project 2: Customer Segmentation Using Clustering (Difficulty: 2 - Medium)

-**Project Objective**: Use unsupervised learning to segment customers based on purchasing behavior and demographics.

-**Dataset Suggestions**: Explore datasets on Kaggle that contain customer transaction data or demographic information.
+**Project 2: Customer Churn Prediction**
+**Difficulty**: 2 (Medium)
+**Project Objective**: The aim is to predict customer churn for a subscription-based service, optimizing the model for recall to identify customers likely to leave.

+**Dataset Suggestions**: Use the "Telco Customer Churn" dataset available on Kaggle: [Telco Customer Churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn).

 **Tasks**:
-- **Data Collection**: Gather customer data and load it into Vertex AI.
+- Data Ingestion and Exploration:
+  - Load the dataset into Google Cloud Storage and create a dataset resource in Vertex AI.
+  - Perform exploratory data analysis (EDA) to understand feature distributions and correlations.

+- Feature Engineering:
+  - Create new features based on existing data (e.g., tenure groups, total charges).
+  - Encode categorical variables and scale numerical features.

+- Model Training:
+  - Train a classification model (e.g., decision tree, random forest) using Vertex AI.
+  - Optimize the model for recall using hyperparameter tuning.

+- Model Evaluation:
+  - Evaluate the model using confusion matrix and ROC-AUC score.
+  - Analyze feature importance to understand key drivers of churn.

+- Deployment:
-- **Data Preprocessing**: Normalize and scale the features to prepare for clustering.
+  - Deploy the model to Vertex AI and create a dashboard for real-time predictions.
-- **Clustering Model**: Implement K-means clustering using Vertex AI's managed pipelines to identify distinct customer segments.
-- **Model Evaluation**: Assess clustering results using silhouette scores and visualize clusters with PCA.
-- **Insights Generation**: Analyze the characteristics of each segment to derive actionable business insights.

-**Bonus Ideas**:
-- Experiment with different clustering algorithms (e.g., DBSCAN, Hierarchical Clustering) and compare their effectiveness.
-- Create a dashboard using Google Data Studio to visualize customer segments and their behaviors.

 ---

-### Project 3: Sentiment Analysis on Product Reviews (Difficulty: 3 - Hard)
+**Project 3: Real-time Sentiment Analysis on Tweets**

-**Project Objective**: Develop a natural language processing (NLP) model to analyze the sentiment of product reviews and classify them as positive, negative, or neutral.

-**Dataset Suggestions**: Use open datasets from HuggingFace or Kaggle that contain labeled product reviews.
+**Difficulty**: 3 (Hard)
+**Project Objective**: The goal is to perform real-time sentiment analysis on tweets related to a trending topic, optimizing the model for accuracy and response time.

+**Dataset Suggestions**: Use the "Sentiment140" dataset available on Kaggle: [Sentiment140](https://www.kaggle.com/datasets/kazanova/sentiment140).

 **Tasks**:
+- Data Ingestion:
-- **Data Ingestion**: Load the text data into Vertex AI from Google Cloud Storage.
+  - Load the dataset into Google Cloud Storage and create a dataset resource in Vertex AI.
-- **Text Preprocessing**: Clean the text data by removing stop words, punctuation, and applying tokenization.
+  - Preprocess the text data (tokenization, stopword removal).

+- Model Selection and Training:
-- **Model Selection**: Fine-tune a pre-trained transformer model (e.g., BERT) available in Vertex AI for sentiment classification.
+  - Fine-tune a pre-trained transformer model (e.g., BERT) using Vertex AI.
+  - Implement transfer learning techniques to adapt the model for sentiment classification.

+- Real-time Data Streaming:
+  - Use Twitter API to stream tweets in real-time related to a specific hashtag.
+  - Implement a pipeline to preprocess incoming tweets and feed them to the model for predictions.

+- Model Evaluation:
-- **Model Training**: Train the model on the labeled dataset and validate its performance using a holdout set.
+  - Assess the model's performance using accuracy and F1-score on a validation set.
-- **Deployment**: Deploy the sentiment analysis model to Vertex AI for real-time analysis of new reviews.

-**Bonus Ideas**:
+  - Analyze misclassifications to improve the model.

+- Visualization and Reporting:
-- Implement a visualization tool to display sentiment trends over time based on product reviews.
+  - Create a dashboard to visualize sentiment trends over time.
-- Explore transfer learning techniques by fine-tuning other NLP models and comparing their performance.
+  - Provide insights on how sentiment correlates with real-world events related to the trending topic.

+**Bonus Ideas (Optional)**:
+- For Project 1, consider implementing a feature importance analysis to better understand which features significantly impact housing prices.
+- For Project 2, explore using ensemble methods to improve model performance and compare against baseline models.
+- For Project 3, extend the dashboard to include geographical sentiment mapping using the location data from tweets.